-An iterative method converges for any initial guess if and only if the spectral radius of the iteration matrix $\rho(E) < 1$.
-However, it is important to note that the spectral radius of E only reflects the asymptotic convergence behavior of the iterative method.
+Remark 2.8 (Asymptotic convergence behavior).
+An iterative method converges for any initial guess if and only if the spectral radius of the iteration matrix $\rho(E)$ is less than one.
+However, it is crucial to understand that the spectral radius of E only determines the asymptotic convergence behavior of the iterative method.
 That is to say, we have only for very large k.
+However, it is not clear how quickly the error diminishes during the initial stages of iteration.
+For instance, consider the following example where it takes all iterations up to the last one for the error to finally decrease, highlighting the uncertainty regarding how swiftly the error diminishes in the early stages of the iteration process.

-Example 2.8 (Spectral radius and convergence speed).
+Example 2.9 (Spectral radius and convergence speed).
 Suppose we have an iterative method with an error propagation matrix